rezk2ll/twake-matrix-register/documentation/README.md

 Body: ok
 ```

+a lemondldap cookie will be set when completing the registration successfully.

 ### Error Handling

 - Status Code 400: The endpoint will return a `400 Bad Request` status code in the following cases:
   - If the request is malformed or missing required fields (e.g., nickname, password).
   - If the provided password does not meet the password validation criteria.
-  - If the provided recovery email is invalid or not available.
+  - If the provided firstname and lastname are not valid.
-  - If the provided nickname is not available.
+  - If the provided nickname is not available or invalid.
   - If the provided phone number is not available.
-- Status Code 401: If the user's phone is not verified, the endpoint will return a `401 Unauthorized` status code.
+- Status Code 401: If the user's phone is not verified, does not match the verified phone, the endpoint will return a `401 Unauthorized` status code.
 - Status code 500: If an internal error occured.